-Younger Adults Are Increasingly Testing Positive For Coronavirus
+Younger Adults Are Increasingly Testing Positive For The Coronavirus

 "The key to controlling this virus so it's not running rampant is to look at the people who are most active and have most contact with the public," she said.

 While there is always a risk of becoming seriously ill, the chance of someone under 40 ending up in the hospital is quite low.
-In fact, the rate of hospitalization for people who test positive for COVID-19 in their 20s is under 4%, according to the Centers for Disease Control and Prevention.
-For those over 60, the rates go way up, to over 20%.
+In fact, the rate of hospitalization for people who test positive for the coronavirus in their 20s is under 4%, according to the Centers for Disease Control and Prevention.
+For those over 60, the rates go way up, to more than 20%.
 The fatality rate for people in their 20s and 30s without underlying health conditions is about 0.1%.

 Adjusting the public health response